-The behavior of quicksum() is similar to the builtin sum() function, but this function generates a more compact Pyomo expression.
+The behavior of quicksum() is similar to the builtin sum() function, but this function can avoid the generation and disposal of intermediate objects, and thus is slightly more performant.

-- args A generator for terms in the sum. - start A value that is initializes the sum.
+- args (Iterable) A generator for terms in the sum. - start (Any) A value that initializes the sum.
 If this value is not a numeric constant, then the += operator is used to add terms to this object.
-Defaults to zero. - linear If start is not a numeric constant, then this option is ignored.
-Otherwise, this value indicates whether the terms in the sum are linear.
-If the value is False, then the terms are treated as nonlinear, and if True, then the terms are treated as linear.
-Default is None, which indicates that the first term in the args is used to determine this value.
+Defaults to 0. - linear (bool) DEPRECATED: the linearity of the resulting expression is determined automatically.
+This option is ignored.